nestorvqz/mgateway/README.md

 # Mgateway with flask

-Mgateway is gateway to redirect telegram messages from your private LAN to the internet.
+Mgateway is an app to redirect telegram messages from your private LAN to the internet.